← Back

 A LOPA (Layer of Protection Analysis) is a semi-quantitative method used by process engineers to determine whether the existing layers of protection are sufficient.

-The term “layers” reflects the fact that process safety relies on multiple protection barriers, all of which must fail for a hazardous event to occur.
+The term “layers” reflects the fact that process safety relies on multiple protection barriers, and the hazardous event occurs only if the relevant credited layers fail or are unavailable when needed.

 💡 Did you know?